joeyy-miller/jshell/README.md

 + `version`: Get verison, build, and release information.
 + `history`: Get a list of commands that were run.
 + `!`: Used to rerun comamnds.
 Type `![NUM]` with `[num]` being the number from the `history` command that you want to rerun.
++ `curl`: Retreive data from a URL.
+Type the url after the curl command, and it will be output in your terminal.
+Use the `-o` flag to download the response to a file.
+Example: `curl -o output.txt https://www.example.com/`

 ## Variables:
 Jshell can use variables.